-The Sava Insurance Group management is aware that risk management is key to achieving operational and strategic objectives and to ensuring the long-term solvency of the Group.
+The parent company's management is aware that risk management is key to achieving operational and strategic objectives and to ensuring its long-term solvency.
 Therefore, the Group is continuously upgrading its risk management system at both the Group company and Group levels.